kateka494/Kat-Brightlight-DataInsights-2025/README.md

 Coffee Shop Sales Analysis

 # 📋 Project Overview
-This repository contains a data analysis project for a multi-location coffee shop chain.
+This repository contains a data analysis project for a multi-location coffee shop chain within the period of 6 months.
+From January till July 2023.
 The goal is to analyze sales transaction data to uncover key business insights, identify trends, and provide data-driven recommendations to optimize operations, marketing, and product strategy.

 # 📐 Data Dimensions (Breakdowns):
 The data is sliced along several key dimensions: